Antarctica and Global Warming

 average decrease of 2.4% per decade

 Antarctic sea ice trend, 1979-2015:

 average increase of 4.1% per decade

-Sea ice can build up and disappear much more quickly than the much thicker glaciers and ice shelves, the average thickness in Antarctica is around 1m, in the Artic it is 2m, glaciers and ice shelves measure in at least 10's of meters and commonly 100's and 1000's.
+Sea ice can build up and disappear much more quickly than the much thicker glaciers and ice shelves, the average thickness in Antarctica is around 1m, in the Arctic it is 2m (Arctic sea ice is more likely to last more than one year and so get thicker, Antarctic sea-ice is more often just a year old before it melts), glaciers and ice shelves measure in at least 10's of meters and commonly 100's and 1000's.
 The area of Antarctica approximately doubles each winter due to the formation of sea ice.

 The area of Arctic sea ice in April 2015 was the second lowest ever measured, at the same time, the area of Antarctic sea ice in the same month was the highest ever measured (it is measured by satellite).
 During this time the average temperature in the Weddell Sea was 1-4 °C (2-7°F) above average for the month of April, this was where much of the extra sea ice had formed leading to the record measurement for ice cover.

 The reasons for these changes is complex, different areas react in different ways to changing climate, while it may seem intuitive that warmer temperatures mean less ice in Antarctica and not more, it is explicable, in part by the effect of the ozone hole that forms annually over Antarctica.

 The depletion of the ozone hole

 has caused an overall cooling trend on the Antarctic continent,